Slideshow image

 There is much research that shows the correlation between spiritual maturity and reading the Bible.
 In Brad Waggoner’s book The Shape of Faith to Come, which is based on a LifeWay Research study, and in George Guthrie’s Read the Bible for Life material, we see that reading the Bible is the best predictor of spiritual maturity.
 In other words, if you are in the Bible, you are growing spiritually.

-Your new habit is contributing to your spiritual growth as you become more and more like Jesus.
+Your new habit contributes to your spiritual growth as you become more and more like Jesus.

 Choose another section of the Bible to read.
-Perhaps it will be the Gospel of John or the Psalms or the Proverbs.
-Keep the habit – and be blessed as you immerse yourself in God’s ‘Story’!
+Perhaps it will be the Gospel of John, the Psalms, or the Proverbs.
+Keep the habit—and be blessed as you immerse yourself further in God’s ‘Story’!

 3. Equipping

-We read that “every part of Scripture is God-breathed and useful one way or another – showing us the truth, exposing our rebellion, correcting our mistakes, training us to live God’s way.
-Through the Word we are put together and shaped up for the tasks God has for us” (2 Timothy 3:16-17 from The Message).
+every part of Scripture is God-breathed and useful one way or another—showing us the truth, exposing our rebellion, correcting our mistakes, training us to live God’s way.
+Through the Word we are put together and shaped up for the tasks God has for us.”
+(2 Timothy 3:16-17 from The Message).

-The Greek word rendered here as “shaped up” carries the meaning of being “fitted out” or “thoroughly equipped.”
+The Greek word rendered here as “shaped up” means “fitted out” or “thoroughly equipped”—the same way a rescue boat is fully equipped to fulfill its function.

-Becoming immersed in God’s ‘Story’ not only informs, confronts, corrects, and encourages us, but also equips us for living a life useful for God, and pleasing to God.
+Becoming immersed in God’s ‘Story’ not only informs, confronts, corrects, and encourages us but also equips us to live a life useful to God and pleasing to God.

 4. Community